kenvantilburg/solar-basin-dynamics/README.md

 ## Code

-The dependencies of the code are listed in [environments.yml](environment.yml).

 The [code](code/) folder contains various Jupyter and Mathematica notebooks that reproduce the plots in the paper.
-These are linked to from the paper.
+These are linked to from the companion paper.

-## Authors

--  Cara Giovanetti (cg3566@nyu.edu)
--  Robert Lasenby (rlasenby@stanford.edu)
--  Ken Van Tilburg (kenvt@nyu.edu)

 ## Citation